-The lease is of two types; an open and fixed-term lease.
+The lease is of two types namely open and fixed-term lease.
 For an open-ended lease, a period of two years is assumed and the tenant is free to renew the lease before it expires.

 In Mozambique land belongs primarily to the government and foreigners are only permitted to get a leasehold.
-The initial duration for the lease is 50 years and it is renewable.
+The initial duration of the lease is 50 years and it is renewable.
 The lease duration can be increased from 50 years to 99 years.

 #3.
 Democratic Republic of Congo

 Acquiring Land in the Democratic Republic of Congo is complicated.
-Part of the reasons for this is inadequate land records and poor land security that often results in disputes.
-The constitution gives foreigners the right to invest in the land but this can only be on a lease.
+Part of the reasons for this is inadequate land records and poor land security which often results in disputes.
+The constitution gives foreigners the right to invest in land but this can only be on a lease.

 Tanzania leaseholds tend to have shorter durations depending on where the land is located.
 Lease terms last between 33 to 99 years.
-However, areas around the capital city Zanzibar come with shorter lease terms which may not be renewable.
+However, areas around the capital city Dodoma come with shorter lease terms which may not be renewable.

 The Federal government of Nigeria regulates foreign acquisition and control of lands in the country.
 This is done under the Acquisition of Land by Alien Laws (ALAL).
 Under this law, foreigners are only allowed a leasehold on the land for a duration of 99 years.

 Zambian’s latest land policy restricts foreigners from owning land in the country.
 Initially, this wasn’t the case, foreigners could freely buy and own lands.
-But after acquiring large parcels of land, most of the foreigners sell the land back to Zambians at exorbitant prices.
+But after acquiring large parcels of land, most foreigners sell the land back to Zambians at exorbitant prices.

-Without a doubt, real estate in African is a profitable venture howbeit it is not without some risk.
+Without a doubt, real estate in Africa is a profitable venture howbeit it is not without risk.
 Many African countries are still very volatile in terms of policies and strength of law.